One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Type of Glass

 The type of glass determines a home’s aesthetics and privacy.
-If you don’t want neighbors peeking into your garage, look for windows made from obscure glass, but if you’re big on decorative windows, it’s best to buy those made from translucent glass.
+If you don’t want neighbors peeking into your garage, look for windows made from obscure glass.
+Still, if you’re a fan of decorative windows, buying those made from translucent glass is best.
 Here are different types of glass windows:

-- Tempered glass: This is a type of safety glass which if broken, breaks into small chunks that you can pick up easily
+- Tempered glass: This is a type of safety glass that, if broken, breaks into small chunks that you can pick up easily

 - Double pane glass: This kind is a combination of different glass types.
 It has better insulation and reduces the appearance of condensation between glass panels.

-- Patterned glass: It has a flat surface and a patterned surface that creates a blurry image when you look through.
+- Patterned glass: It has a flat and patterned surface that creates a blurry image when you look through it.
 Patterned glass obscures the interior of a space, making it a perfect choice for those who want to safeguard privacy without losing natural light.
 There are different glass patterns, and each has unique aesthetics depending on a home’s architectural style.

 - Frosted glass: This type has an etched pattern to create a misty appearance.
-Frosted glass is similar to patterned glass, except it doesn’t have a single pattern on the entire surface.
+Frosted glass is similar to patterned glass, except it has no single design on the entire surface.
 Some parts are transparent, and others are partially veiled.

 - Tinted glass: It’s any glass with added pigments.
 Metallic oxides like cobalt, iron, or selenium oxide are added to create a translucent color to the glass and achieve shades of green, blue, gray, or bronze.
-The aesthetic options are infinite, but homeowners prefer windows with homogenous colors to match a home’s other architectural elements when it comes to garage windows.
-It’s best to request samples before buying tinted glass windows because the glass thickness, reflection intensity, tint color, among other factors, can distort the appearance of the glass color.
+The aesthetic options are infinite, but homeowners prefer windows with colors that match a home’s other architectural elements for garage windows.
+It’s best to request samples before buying tinted glass windows because the glass thickness, reflection intensity, and tint color, among other factors, can distort the appearance of the glass color.

 - Mirror glass: This type has a mirror on one side and is transparent on the other.
-It’s a great option if you want privacy and wants to see the outdoors clearly.
-It also reflects light keeping the garage cool on hot days.
+It’s a great option if you want privacy and want to see the outdoors clearly.
+It also reflects light, keeping the garage cool on hot days.
 You may need to hang curtains if installing mirror glass because it becomes transparent when the light intensity is higher indoors than outside.

 Style